-This is the central claim of Alternative Semantics (Rooth 1985, 1992).1 The rather general definition does not say anything about how focus is marked; in fact it is compatible with different markings.
-However, it says that we should use terms like "focus marking" or "focus construction" only to indicate that alternatives play a role in interpretation.
-It might well be that different ways of focus marking signal different ways of how alternatives are exploited; e.g. focus marking by cleft sentences often signals an exhaustive interpretation that in-situ focus lacks.
-We can then talk about subtypes of focus, such as cleft focus and insitu-focus, that may employ the alternatives in more specific ways.
+This is the central claim of Alternative Semantics (Rooth 1985, 1992).
+The rather general definition does not say anything about how focus is marked; in fact it is compatible with different markings.
+However, it demands that we should only use terms like 'focus marking' or 'focus construction' to indicate that alternatives play a role in interpretation.
+It might well be that different ways of focus marking signal different ways of how alternatives are exploited; e.g. focus marking by cleft sentences often signals an exhaustive interpretation that insitu focus lacks.
+We can then speak about subtypes of focus, such as cleft focus and in-situ-focus that may employ the alternatives in more specific ways.
 Also, (6) allows for languages to differ in the ways they mark focus and in the specific interpretational effects of focus.
-This is in no way different from other linguistic categories, such as Case or Gender.
-But it seems reasonable, and consistent with current uses of the term, to use "Focus" exactly in those cases that satisfy (6).
+This is in no way different from other linguistic categories, such as case or gender.
+But it seems reasonable, and consistent with current uses of the term, to use 'focus' exactly in those cases that satisfy (6).2 The following sections will show that all current uses of the term can be subsumed under (6).